 License plates for the disabled are available for both four-wheeled vehicles and motorcycles.
 The ordering process is the same as ordering any other plate or placard.
 For more information regarding obtaining, transferring, or exchanging such plates, as well as fees, call (304) 558-3900 or (304) 558-3900.

 If you are traveling to another state, your West Virginia disabled parking placard will probably be honored there.
 However, you might want to check ahead with the state to which you plan to travel.
 You can contact that state's DMV, review our Drivers with Disabilities section for that state, or give your regional DMV office a call first.

-- It's unlawful to apply for or use a disabled parking permit if you're not disabled, and doing so carries a fine of up to $500.
+- It's unlawful to apply for or use a disabled parking permit if you're not disabled, and doing so carries a fine.